av1611/gettingandcleaningdata/CodeBook.md

 kurtosis etc.] for each of the feature vector pattern: '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
 - A listing of the statistical variables created is described under the file "FeatureInfo"
-- A complete list of the 561 variables is available in the file "Features.txt"
+- A complete list of the 561 variables is available in the file "Features.txt".

  As stated in the assumptions above, as part of the project, only mean() & stddev() estimates are included in the analysis.